 It is your individual responsibility to ensure you are properly registered before the start of the semester.

-Early Move In & Welcome Social: Students in the AFROTC program who are participating in the New Student Orientation Program on Aug 25th will have the opportunity to move in early on Aug 22nd (all day).
-This will allow for students in the AFROTC program to get settled in their dorms and avoid the mass freshman move in day.
-Students who participate in the Early Move-In on Aug 22nd will have the opportunity to participate in various icebreaker & teambuilding activities throughout the week to socialize and get acquainted with members of Detachment 752 before orientation day!
-Additionally, we will host a voluntary Welcome Social on Aug 22nd from 4:00 – 5:30PM on the Wilkes campus.
+Welcome Social: We will host a voluntary Welcome Social on Tuesday, Aug 21st from 4:00 – 5:30PM on the Wilkes campus.
 This event gives new students, parents, friends and families the opportunity to learn more about AFROTC from department staff.
 Current students and AFROTC staff will provide an overview of the program, talk about opportunities & benefits, and host a Q&A session on AFROTC life.

-New Student Orientation Program: We are hosting a voluntary New Student Orientation Program for students new to AFROTC on Friday, Aug 25th from 11AM – 2PM at the AFROTC department office (UCOM Building – Rm.
+New Student In-Processing: We are hosting a voluntary New Student In-Processing for students new to AFROTC on Friday, Aug 24th from 11AM – 2PM at the AFROTC department office (UCOM Building – Rm.
 112) on the Wilkes campus.
 New students will complete in-processing paperwork to finalize their enrollment in the AFROTC Program.
 Come ready to start your journey as a cadet in AFROTC!

-NOTE: NSOP & Early Move-In is a voluntary event.
-Both are supervised by active duty Air Force officers and is conducted in an relaxed environment.
+NOTE: Early Move-In, Welcome Social, New Student Orientation & In-Processing are all voluntary events.
+Both are supervised by active duty Air Force officers and are conducted in an relaxed environment.

-Additionally, you will need to bring the following mandatory items with you to the New Student Orientation to finalize your enrollment in the program;
+Additionally, you will need to bring the following mandatory items with you to the New Student In-Processing to finalize your enrollment in the program:

 - Social Security Card (We will make a copy and return to you during orientation)